Protestantism in Eritrea

+The Evangelical Lutheran Church of Eritrea is one of the four officially recognized religious institutions in Eritrea.

 History

 Protestantism has had a presence in Eritrea for over 150 years.
 The Swedish Evangelical Mission (SEM) first sent missionaries to preach to the Kunama people in 1866.
 Between the late-19th and late-20th centuries, the SEM undertook the task of translating the Bible into various Eritrean languages.

 Jehovah's Witnesses have been a target of government persecution since Eritrea's independence, as they opposed the referendum for independence and have refused to participate in compulsory military service.
-They have been stripped of their rights and subjected to imprisonment; the United States Department of State reports that 24 Jehovah's Witnesses are currently detained.
+They have been stripped of their rights and subjected to imprisonment; the United States Department of State reported in 2021 that 24 Jehovah's Witnesses are currently detained.

 In 2002, the Eritrean government closed down places of worship of all unrecognized religious groups, including Jehovah's Witnesses and Protestant churches separate from the Evangelical Lutheran Church of Eritrea.
-The USDoS reports that 345 church leaders and between 800 and 1,000 laypeople are currently detained.
+The USDoS reported in 2021 that 345 church leaders and between 800 and 1,000 laypeople are currently detained.